 Machrihanish is perhaps best known today for its golf.
-The Machrihanish Golf Club dates back to a meeting held in a Campbeltown hotel on 11 March 1876.
+The Machrihanish Golf Club dates back to a meeting held in the Argyll Arms Hotel in Campbeltown on 11 March 1876.
 The course which the Kintyre Golf Club (as it was initially called) then established in the dunes behind the southern end of Machrihanish Bay bears the stamp of Old Tom Morris, who redesigned and extended it in 1879 for a fee of £1 per day plus expenses.
 Actually, to say the course "lies behind" the bay is slightly misleading.
 The 1st Hole, regarded by some as the best opening hole of any golf course in the world, requires the golfer to drive over part of the shoreline itself en route to the haven of the first fairway.
 In 2005 the US magazine Golf Digest rated Machrihanish Golf Club as the 39th best golf course in the world outside the USA.

 The story of Machrihanish since 1879 has in large part been one of a coastal and golfing resort.
 By 1906 it was so popular with visitors that an existing light railway was upgraded to carry passengers between Machrihanish and Campbeltown.
 This allowed Machrihanish to take advantage of Campbeltown's many steamer connections with destinations right across the Firth of Clyde and in the Western Isles.
 The railway ceased operations in 1932, but by now Machrihanish was well established.
 The largest hotel in the village, the Ugadale Arms Hotel, was built in 1898 and in more recent times became the Machrihanish Hotel.
 In 2008 it was undergoing a complete redevelopment into golfing apartments.